 Jetpack is a free WordPress plugin with many great features.

-After installing Jetpack, connect the plugin to your WordPress.com account …
+After installing Jetpack, you will need to connect the plugin to your WordPress.com account …

-(Connect Jetpack to your WordPress.com account)
+(Make sure the Jetpack plugin is connected to your WordPress.com account)

-You can share your posts on Tumblr, Facebook, Twitter, GooglePlus, LinkedIn, and more …
+You can share your posts on Facebook, Twitter, Tumblr, LinkedIn, GooglePlus, and more …

-After configuring all of the plugin and account settings, your content is ready for distribution.
+After configuring all account and plugin settings, your content is ready for distribution.

 Publicize adds a new section to your Publish box …

-(Publicize options displays in your Publish box.)
+(Publicize details in your publishing box.)

 CommentLuv